pduranti/mercadolibre.github.com/_posts/guide/tools/2012-08-09-application-manager.markdown

 **- Notifications callback URL: ** Configure the public URL of your domain where you want to receive notifications for the different topics.

 **- Topics: ** Comma separated list of ‘topics’ you want to subscribe to.
 There are three possible topics: orders, items, questions.

-**- Domains: ** Domains allowed to interact with MELI's Javascript SDK.